kushns/privx_ansible/README.md

 *    #### Update Mandatory Variables in inventory.ini file
      ```
-     # Update inventory.ini with IP addresses of privx, privxdb and redis servers.
+     # Update inventory.ini with IP addresses of privx, privxdb servers.
      # One or more ip addresses can be specified under privx host group if multinode setup required.
-     # PostgreSQL DB and redis can be configured on same server if so update same ip againts privdb and redis.

      # host group for PrivX servers ip (one or more)
      [privx]